Infestissumam: Jigolo Har Megiddo

 In his words, this verse conveys the idea that the Antichrist would be attempting to destroy the world by tempting people to give in to their carnal passions.
 This verse also references the biblical giants who were born from the "sons of God" who "came in unto the daughters of men", as written in the book of Genesis.
 The same song also references the Gospel of John with the phrase "I am the way", which was said by Jesus in the same book.

 Year Zero

 "Year Zero" is the sixth track of the album.
-It starts with a Gregorian chanting of names taken from the Old Testament which became, ages later, associated with Satan.
+It starts with a Gregorian chanting of names taken from the Old Testament which later became, associated with Satan.
 According to Paulissen, the lyrics of the song are themed after the futility of life and the coming of Satan.
 In the bridge, the song alludes to biblical descriptions of Lucifer pertaining to the Book of Isaiah.